cinjon/hidemail/README.md

 Sweet.
 Next steps:
 X 1.
 Get the batching working.
-2. Get it working in Heroku.
+X 2.
+Get it working in Heroku.
 X 3.
 Attach it to my own email.
 X 3a.
 Need checks on all the functions so we don't break people's email.
 X 4.
 Add account_type on users (probably a bijective Account model)